Information for Parents of New Students from the Office of Student Affairs

 A: Economically, there is no “typical” Amherst student.
-We attract the best and the brightest from all economic backgrounds, and the majority of our students receive financial aid, with an average financial aid package of almost $49,000.
+We attract the best and the brightest from all economic backgrounds, and the majority of our students receive financial aid, with an average financial aid package of over $60,000 for the class of 2022.
 Additionally, every extra-curricular activity is structured in a manner that allows all students to participate equally no matter their economic background.
 We recommend that your student embrace their economic background as part of what makes them who they are.
 Encourage your student to consider how their background offers them important insights during classroom discussions, in their social interactions, and in their engagement with the world.
 We hope your student will embrace their distinctive perspective to find their place within the Amherst community and to help shape the character of our shared community.

 Q: My student was closed out of a course.
 Is this a widespread problem, and will it impact my student’s opportunity to complete their major?

 A: Few courses are affected by over-enrollment, and we have never had a single case in which a student was unable to complete a major as a result of being closed out of a particular course.
 However, if your student does find themself closed out of a course required for their major, tell them to speak with the professor of the course or with the department chair about receiving priority the next time the course is offered.
 Finally, the courses that are in most demand vary from year to year.
 If your student is hearing a lot about an upcoming course from friends or teammates, it is likely that it could will be over-enrolled, and your student should look into the hundreds of other courses offered each semester.